ArminJo/Arduino-BlueDisplay/README.md

 ![Plotter output of accelerometer](https://github.com/ArminJo/Arduino-BlueDisplay/blob/master/pictures/AccelerometerOnPlotter.png)

 ## BTModuleProgrammer
-Simple helper program to configure your HC-05 or JDY-31 modules name and default baudrate with a serial monitor.
+Simple helper program to configure your HC-05 or JDY-31 modules name and default baud rate with a serial monitor.
 It can also be used to enter AT commands directly to the BT module for extended manual programming.<br/>
 ![Breadboard picture](https://github.com/ArminJo/Arduino-BlueDisplay/blob/master/pictures/BTModuleProgrammer.jpg)